usnistgov/nist-mud/README.md

 LLDP extensions for MUD support are not implemented.

+MUD file signature validation is not yet implemented.

 This code is shared for early review.
 It is an implementation of an IETF draft in progress.
 Much more testing and validation is required.
 Your help is solicited and will be acknowledged on this page.